Victorian mahogany dressing table

 Description

-Victorian mahogany dressing table, with original mirror panel, in a profiled frame and finely carved supports ending in a figural mahogany top above a long drawer with a frieze and 5 subdivided drawers, all shaped and mahogany on each side, equipped with original turned and fluted knobs, standing on casters.
+Victorian mahogany dressing table, with an original mirror panel, in a profiled frame and finely carved supports ending in a figural mahogany top above a long drawer with a frieze and 5 divided drawers, all shaped and mahogany on each side, equipped with original turned and fluted knobs, standing on casters.
 This antique dressing table is entirely in its original condition.
 Stamp: Blain & Son, Liverpool. c1870

 Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.